 At the request of the Valle Nuevo Directiva, we have focused on income-generating activities that will help support and attract their youth, many of whom have or will be completing university degrees.
 Initially, this has involved vegetable production and marketing, and over time we hope to help the community produce and process other high-value crops.
 A Salvadoran NGO, the Asociación Desarollo Económica y Sociál (ADES) has partnered with us in these and other efforts.

 We have been honored to welcome national award-winning documentary photographer, Mark Menjivar, as a partner in this effort as well.
 On February 18, 2011, Carlos Colón conducted his requiem, Lamentations of Rufina Amaya, and Mark Menjivar premiered his photographic documentary Retorno, in an event that benefitted World Hunger Relief, Inc. and the community of Valle Nuevo in their work of restoration.
 Mark’s photo documentary is available to churches and other groups who wish to hold educational or fundraising events.
 Proceeds will support development efforts in Valle Nuevo.

-Our Executive Director, Neil Miller, makes regular trips to El Salvador.
+Our International Program Director, Patrick Lillard, makes regular trips to El Salvador.
 Click the link to read his Trip Reports.